Traveling to San Juan is incredible, and no disrespect to Puerto Rico’s biggest city—but Ponce is simply fantastic.

 But speaking of rum...Ponce is a great place to enjoy some Puerto Rican rum.

 Remember the Seralles family and their castle?
 They made their fortune through sugarcane—which they used to produce their iconic Don Q rum.

 While the Don Q distillery doesn’t offer tours, locals say that Ponce is really proud of Don Q—understandably so!
 You can taste it at Seralles Castle (samples are usually offered after the tour) or by ordering Ponce’s signature drink—the Don Q rum punch—at any bar in the city.

 If you’re wondering what to do in Puerto Rico that doesn’t involve chilling the beach (no judgment either way) check out all the wonderful art activities that Ponce has to offer.

 The Museo de Arte de Ponce escaped the worst effects of Hurricane Maria—and as one of the Caribbean’s best and largest museums, it definitely merits a visit.

 Or, spend an afternoon in the Plaza de la Delicias exploring the colorfully painted lions.
 Lions are a strong motif in Ponce, which is also known by the name La Ciudad de los Leones (City of Lions) for its founder, conquistador Ponce de Leon.

-Pro tip: Seeking out art in Puerto Rico is a fun and colorful way to liven up your trip AND it really helps the Puerto Rican art scene in its ongoing recovery from Hurricane Maria.
-Check out more info on hurricane recovery in these updates on Puerto Rico tourism and Puerto Rico safety.
+Seeking out art in Puerto Rico is a fun and colorful way to liven up your trip AND it really helps the Puerto Rican art scene in its ongoing recovery from Hurricane Maria.
+Check out more info on hurricane recovery with our updates on Puerto Rico tourism and Puerto Rico safety.